Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Uncoiled affine and periodic Temperley--Lieb algebras

 \end{Proposition} \proof For $n$ odd, by using the relations \eqref{eq:unwinding.atl.odd}, we can write any connectivity in $\qatl_n(\beta,\gamma)$ in terms of diagrams where (i)~at least one through-line does not cross the periodic boundary, and (ii)~the through-lines that cross the periodic boundary, if there are any, do so by travelling to the left as they move from the top to the bottom edges of the box.
 This also implies that each through-line can travel by at most $n$ nodes.
 For $\qptl_n(\beta,\gamma)$, the relation \eqref{eq:unwinding.ptl.odd} only allows for the unwinding of the through-lines by $2n$ nodes.
-Thus in this case, the connectivities have the following properties: (i) there is at least one through-line that crosses the periodic boundary at most once, (ii) all crossing through-lines go leftwards as they proceed from the top to the bottom of the box, (iii) the only connectivity in $\qptl_n(\beta,\gamma)$ with $n$ through-lines is the unit $\id$, and (iv) in the sandwich basis, the powers of $\Omega$ may only have the parity of $\sigma_{bt}$. \eproof
+Thus in this case, the connectivities have the following properties: (i) there is at least one through-line that crosses the periodic boundary at most once, (ii) all crossing through-lines go leftwards as they proceed from the top to the bottom of the box, (iii) the only connectivity in $\qptl_n(\beta,\gamma)$ with $n$ through-lines is the unit $\id$, and (iv) in the sandwich basis, the powers of $\Omega$ must be even as the parities of the link states in the bases $\wh \setB_{n,d}$ are all even. \eproof

 The dimensions of these algebras follow directly. \begin{Corollary} The dimensions of $\qatl_n(\beta,\gamma)$ and $\qptl_n(\beta,\gamma)$ for $n$ odd are

 \end{Corollary} \proof The two leftmost equalities follow directly from the previous proposition, and the evaluation of the sums follows from \cref{app:binom.identities}. \eproof